darkarp/chromepass/README.md

 	DO NOT change the name of the python scripts.

-# Any questions contact me at: admin@ItCrashSecurity.com
+## Any questions contact me at: admin@ItCrashSecurity.com

+### DISCLAIMER: I will not be held responsible for the misuse of these scripts.
+EDUCATIONAL or PROFESSIONAL use only